yaikobzeray/dev-journal/activity_log.md

 Configured Django caching with Redis.
 Cache invalidation on model save using signals.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 28 June 2024 — Entry 1

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*